Ombi-app/Ombi.Docs/docs/guides/migrating-databases.md

         ```bash
         /opt/ombi/Ombi --migrate
         ```

+        Note:
+        If our sqlite database and json configuration files are stored in a different location than the one where we have Ombi installed, we will have to add the --storage argument.

+        ```bash
+        /opt/ombi/Ombi --migrate --storage /etc/Ombi
+        ```

         Note: We assume that Ombi is installed in '/opt/ombi'.
 If it is not installed in that location use the corresponding path.
         If you are using docker Ombi is installed in '/opt/ombi'